reVITALise 2023 Creative Program

 The reVITALise program is a series of state-wide collaborative and community-driven demonstration projects to trial creative interventions that support long term best-practice placemaking and attachment to place.

-The reVITALise program kicks off with the transformation of four walkways in Sydney’s Inner West and at Central Station with rainbow lighting during Sydney WorldPride Festival 2023.
-The Rainbow Tunnels celebrate Sydney as one of the world’s most progressive and inclusive cities.
-The project is also part of TfNSW’s Safer Cities Program which supports trials of place-based approaches to improving women, girls and gender diverse peoples’ safety within public spaces.
+The project is also part of TfNSW’s Safer Cities Program which supports trials of place-based approaches to improving women, girls and gender diverse peoples’ perception of safety within public spaces.

 Three rainbow tunnels in Sydney’s Inner West

-As part of a strategic collaboration with Inner West Council, the installations form part of a myriad of events across three weeks of celebrations throughout the Inner West, including the renaming of Newtown Square to ‘Pride Square’.
+Through a strategic collaboration with Inner West Council, the installations were part of a myriad of Pride Inner West events across three weeks of celebrations throughout the Inner West, including council's renaming of Newtown Square to ‘Pride Square’.

-Each of the three Rainbow Tunnels has been designed by a different local LGBTIQA+ artist and will celebrate the Inner West community and boost public space experience, sense of pride, and attachment to place.
-The installations are live until May 2023 and are located at three Inner West locations.
-Expect to see:
+Each of the three Rainbow Tunnels was designed by a different local LGBTIQA+ artist to celebrate the Inner West community and boost public space experience, sense of pride, and attachment to place.
+The installations were up from February to May 2023 and were located at three different Inner West sites.

 Petersham pedestrian subway tunnel